donovanh/donovanh.github.com/tito/animations/index.md

 The tick icon when adding an event could be an opportunity to combine an animated icon, which could then double as a loader by letting the UI load while it plays.

 A second confirmation animation might be useful once events are made live.
-Microcopy might be helpful at this point also (similar to Mailchimp's high five text perhaps).

 It might be worth establishing a more consistent set of microanimations first, making sure that the movement between views is both on-brand and consistent, then look to add more flourishes once the baseline set of animations have been completed.